10 Requirements for Screening Tenants in the City of Portland

 • Documentation: Landlords must keep records of all applications and the screening process for compliance purposes.

-Living Room Property Management specializes in long-term, residential rentals: single-family homes, 2-4 unit plexs, privately owned condos and ADUs.
+Living Room Property Management specializes in long-term residential rentals: single-family homes, 2-4-unit plexes, privately owned condos, and ADUs.
+We also support rental property owners with tenant placement services that allow you to hand off this part of the process, stepping back in once the tenant is moved in.
 If the rules around tenant screening feel overwhelming, it might be time to call in some help.
 If you are interested in learning more about Living Room’s property management services?
 Click here to request a rental quote and schedule a time to connect.

 *Please note, this is not meant as legal advice.
-This is Living Room’s interpretation of the laws and rules related to screening applicants.
-Please consult an attorney when drafting a screening criteria.
+This is Living Room’s interpretation of the laws and rules governing applicant screening.
+Please consult an attorney when drafting the screening criteria.

 Copyright © 2024 Living Room Property Management, LLC.
 All Rights reserved.